 - Many of our holdings have higher yield on cost than what’s available today.
 Yes, we would make some nice profits if we sell.
 Since our focus is dividend income, the question is, can we buy back at a price that would result in similar dividend yield?
 For example, our yield on cost for Waste Management (WM) is well above 5%.
 At current price, Waste Management has a dividend yield of 2.34%.
 To get a 5% dividend yield, the price of the stock would have to go below $32.80.
 That means a drop of more than 50% in today’s price.
 Is it likely that WM will drop 50% in price?
 I would argue this is very unlikely.
 Note: This is the simplistic calculation because you have to compare dividend yields between current holding (original capital, i.e. cost on yield) and new holding (profit + original capital).

 - It is impossible to say whether the stock market will continue going up, or we will see a market correction soon.
 Back in 2010, with the financial crisis still fresh in memory, many people avoided the stock market.
-They keep wanting to wait for a correction before entering the stock market.
+They kept waiting for a correction before entering the stock market.
 If they simply kept their cash and stayed on the sideline, they would have missed the second longest bull market in history.

 - Perhaps it makes some sense to sell a small portion of cyclical stocks and reinvest the money somewhere else.
 For example, it might make sense to sell some oil stocks now price of many oil stocks have recovered.